jonniedarko/blog/_posts/2016-12-01--Extend-Angular2-Http-module.md

 } from "@angular/http";

 import {Observable} from 'rxjs/Observable';

-// this is a straight duplicat from Angular as not exposed function mergeOptions(
+// this is a straight copy and past from Angular 2 Http as this function is not exposed function mergeOptions(
     defaultOpts: BaseRequestOptions, providedOpts: RequestOptionsArgs, method: RequestMethod,
     url: string): RequestOptions {
   const newOptions = defaultOpts;
   if (providedOpts) {

-    // Hack so Dart can used named parameters return newOptions.merge(new RequestOptions({
+    return newOptions.merge(new RequestOptions({
       method: providedOpts.method || method,
       url: providedOpts.url || url,